Fox Animation (TV channel)

 Fox Animation was a television channel in Italy owned by Fox Networks Group Italy, dedicated to animated series by Fox.
-The channel was launched on 15 December 2012.
+It began as a pop-up channel on Fox +2 from 15 December 2012 and 6 January 2013 and later around Christamas 2013.
+On 1 November 2014 it was launched as a standalone channel, replacing Fox +2.

 Because of Sky Italia's deal with The Walt Disney Company Italy not being renewed, the channel was shut down on 1 October 2019, along with Disney XD, Disney in English, Fox Comedy and Nat Geo People.